mgowanlock/hybrid_k_nearest_neighbor_self_join/README.md

 By default, the algorithm will output the neighbors to a file called "KNN.txt", which contains the point ID and all of its neighbors.
 The code can be modified to incorporate the KNN into other applications such that printing to a file is unnecessary.

+# Example data
+The data file gaia_dr2_ra_dec_25M.txt is the Gaia dataset in the paper.
+For validation purposes, the program will output the sum of the distances between all points and their *k* nearest neighbors.
+As an example, the total unsquared distance for k=128 on the Gaia dataset is below.
+This can be used to ensure that your implementation is working correctly.

+[Verification] Total distance (unsquared): 23999187.187628